Soltanilara/ArduBoat-Ros2/Readme.md

 > **⚠️ Attention!**
 >
 > **The developers of this code, understand and advise that this method be only used if the development team is confident of its works and well aware of their goals.
-This method is generally advised against if you are a newbie developer with ArduPilot/pymavlink as most safety checks are overridden.**
+This method is generally advised against if you are a newbie developer with ArduPilot/pymavlink as most safety checks are overridden.
+This mode can WORK even when system in DISARMED**

 - This mode is void of any control loop of ardupilot and directly commands the left and right thruster by mapping each
        thruster to a channel on the RC.
 Under guided mode, this value is sent from the companion computer instead of remote control.

-- Assuming motors are connected to servos 1 and 3 of CubeOrange please ensure your servo outputs are mapped as follows:
+- Assuming motors are connected to servos 1 and 3 of CubeOrange please ensure your servo outputs are mapped as follows under parameters:
     - Servo1_Function: RCIN_1
     - Servo2_Function: RCIN_4